-"All right, I give in…” Her words reached no one and she stood shakily and made her way to sickbay, managing to slip into the lift without Chakotay or the rest of the bridge crew seeing her face.
-Within minutes the Doctor had worked his magic and her migraine vanished, leaving Janeway wondering why she had delayed as long as she had in seeking treatment.
-With the Medic’s stern warning ringing in her ears, about self neglect and stress being the main causes of her constant migraine attacks of late, Kathryn left sickbay and returned to the bridge for the last hour of her shift.
+"All right, I give in."
+Her words reached no one and she stood shakily and made her way to sickbay, managing to slip into the lift without Chakotay or the rest of the bridge crew seeing her face.
+Within minutes the Doctor had worked his magic and her migraine vanished, leaving Janeway wondering why she'd delayed as long as she had in seeking treatment.
+With the medic's stern warning ringing in her ears about self neglect and stress being the main causes of her constant migraine attacks of late, Kathryn left sickbay and returned to the bridge for the last hour of her shift.
 Once there, Chakotay gave her news which almost undid all the Doctor's good work.

 "Captain, sensors indicate a vast area of space ahead of us which, according to Neelix, is claimed by a race known as the Katani.
 It looks as if it would take us about six months to go around but only two weeks or so to pass through.
 It all comes down to whether we can negotiate passage through this area with these people."
 Chakotay stood to attention almost, as Kathryn sighed deeply and took the offered padd from him.
 She glanced quickly through the data, feeling the faint edges of her headache returning.
 She drew in a deep breath, forcing herself to try and relax and looked up at her First Officer.

-“About twelve hours but we will be within hailing distance in ten."
+Chakotay didn't move.
+"About twelve hours but we'll be within hailing distance in ten."
 Kathryn nodded and sensing the conversation was at an end, dismissed him.
 He turned and was gone within seconds.

 Kathryn threw the padd down on her desk and sat back.
-Chakotay's strict adherence to protocol was becoming a major pain for her, even though she knew she had asked for it.
-She accepted she had pushed him away one too many times and hurt him badly in the process and that this was just his way of dealing with his pain, by distancing himself from her.
-Their last dinner together had been four weeks ago now and since that time, when she had almost read him the rule book on why she thought they couldn't have a relationship, Chakotay had stayed well away from her during their off duty time and was always totally professional when they were on duty.
-He was less successful though, at hiding the hurt he felt or indeed, how he felt.
-Hell, the entire crew knew how he felt.
+Chakotay's strict adherence to protocol was becoming a major pain for her even though she knew she'd asked for it.
+She accepted she'd pushed him away one too many times and hurt him badly in the process and that this was just his way of dealing with his pain, by distancing himself from her.
+Their last dinner together had been four weeks ago now and since that time, when she'd almost read him the rule book on why she thought they couldn't have a relationship, Chakotay had stayed well away from her during their off duty time and was always totally professional when they were on duty.
+He was less successful though at hiding the hurt he felt or indeed, how he felt.
+He seemed unaware that the entire crew knew how he felt.
 Kathryn wished desperately that things could be different, that she had the courage to just take that step and allow him into her life but something always stopped her and she never quite had the guts to dig too deeply into her mind to find the answer to why, afraid at times that common sense might win out over her own self imposed objections.

 Kathryn swivelled her chair around and stared out at the stars streaking by the viewport, a part of her wishing she could just step outside and let herself be carried along with them, leaving everything else behind.
 She sighed deeply and closed her eyes, willing the returning pain in her head away.
-She knew she badly needed some time relaxing when off duty but with the situation as it was with Chakotay, she now spent all her off duty time alone in her quarters, refusing the invitations to the holodeck she had received from Tom, B'Elanna and Neelix, most of the senior staff in fact.
+She knew she badly needed some time relaxing when off duty but with the situation as it was with Chakotay, she now spent all her off duty time alone in her quarters, refusing the invitations to the holodeck she'd received from Tom, B'Elanna and Neelix, most of the senior staff in fact.
 It dawned on her now that the holodeck just wasn't the same unless she was in Chakotay's company and so she opted to spend her time on her own, despite how lonely she felt.
-“I miss you, my friend…” she whispered to the silent room.
+She whispered to the silent room.
+"I miss you, my friend."

 Kathryn managed to sleep for six hours and awoke feeling a lot better.
-The fact that she had slept so well, told her that there had been more than painkiller in the hypo the Doctor had administered to her and she smiled to herself, promising to get even with him.
+The fact that she'd slept so well told her that there'd been more than painkiller in the hypo the Doctor had administered to her and she smiled to herself, promising to get even with him.
 She showered quickly and donned her uniform then returned to her ready room, determined to have all the information she could at hand when they spoke with the Katani.

 "I'm Captain Janeway of the Federation Starship Voyager."
 She waited for this alien to introduce himself.